bptlab/chimera/README.md

 # Welcome to Chimera
 Chimera is an engine for executing fragment-based case models, an approach that allows for modelling flexible business processes.
 It is developed and maintained by the [Business Process Technology (BPT) group](http://bpt.hpi.uni-potsdam.de/Public/) at the Hasso Plattner Institute (HPI).

+Chimera is **not a modeling tool** for case models!
+Creation and deployment of case models is handled by the [Gryphon case modeler](https://github.com/bptlab/gryphon) also available at GitHub.

-Chimera supports:
+#### Features of Chimera
-* Execution and combination of [BPMN2](http://www.omg.org/spec/BPMN/2.0/) models based on data dependencies
+* Execution of [BPMN2](http://www.omg.org/spec/BPMN/2.0/) models based on data dependencies
 * Integration to external events via the Complex Event Processing engine [Unicorn](https://bpt.hpi.uni-potsdam.de/UNICORN)
 * Usage of external APIs via webservice tasks

-For further reference please visit our [website](https://bpt.hpi.uni-potsdam.de/Chimera/WebHome) and check the [wiki](https://github.com/bptlab/chimera/wiki).

 ## Getting started
+The easiest way to try out Chimera is using the publicly available instance at https://bpt-lab.org/chimera-demo, which contains several exemplary case models demonstrating the features of Chimera.
+Please refer to the [user guide](https://bptlab.github.io/chimera) on how to start and enact cases.

-These instructions will get the Chimera case engine up and running on your local machine.
+The following instructions will get the Chimera case engine up and running on your local machine.

 ### Pre-requisites
 The following software is necessary to build and run Chimera: